-North Dakota spring wheat prospects below average, not as bad as feared: tour
+Drought cuts southern North Dakota spring wheat prospects: tour

 3 Min Read

-GACKLE, N.D.
-(Reuters) - Yield prospects for hard red spring wheat in southeastern North Dakota were below average following hot and dry weather during the growing season, scouts on an annual crop tour said Tuesday.
+BISMARCK, North Dakota (Reuters) - Yield prospects for hard red spring wheat in southern North Dakota were below average following hot and dry weather during the growing season, scouts on an annual crop tour said Tuesday.

-But the Wheat Quality Council tour's early yield calculations were not as bad as some had feared.

-"So far, I would say this is better than what most folks expected," said Kevin Ernst, a broker with Chiodo Commodities who is on the tour.
+The Wheat Quality Council tour calculated an average yield for hard red spring wheat fields in the region and adjacent areas of Minnesota and South Dakota at 37.9 bushels per acre (bpa) on the first day of a three-day crop tour.

+The figure compares with the 2016 tour's first-day yield of 43.1 bpa and the five-year average of 45.7 bpa.

 Crops in the Red River Valley, along North Dakota's eastern border with Minnesota, have benefited from adequate moisture.
 But the rest of North Dakota has suffered.
 Three-quarters of the state is in "moderate drought" and 40 percent is in "extreme drought," according to the latest weekly U.S. Drought Monitor, prepared by a consortium of climatologists.

-About 70 "crop scouts" from the milling and baking industries along with government and university experts are on the tour, which is scheduled to release final yield forecasts on Thursday.
+About 70 crop scouts from the milling and baking industries along with government and university experts are on the tour, which is scheduled to release final yield forecasts on Thursday.

+Scouts sampled 207 wheat fields overall on Tuesday, including 194 hard red spring wheat fields, 10 durum wheat fields and three hard red winter wheat fields.

 Spring wheat plants, which have the high protein content needed to bake bread, have shriveled in the United States, one of the world's top exporters, creating a rare tight spot in a world awash with lesser grades of grain.

-Reporting by Julie Ingwersen; Editing by Jonathan Oatis
+Reporting by Julie Ingwersen; Editing by Jonathan Oatis and Christian Schmollinger